Logo

 Chapter 5: Advantages and Disadvantages of Aptitude Testing

 Aptitude assessments are undoubtedly a worthwhile investment to help identify suitable prospects in academic and professional scenarios.
-However, they are not 100 percent flawless.
+However, they are not 100 per cent flawless.
 Awareness of their limitations will allow recruiters and institutes to have a more open mind for their selection criteria.

 Aptitude Test Advantages: The Pros of Aptitude Assessment